Women in the Ukrainian military

 Yuliia Paievska, paramedic, founder of the "Taira's Angels" evacuation medical unit.
 Spending March–June 2022 in Russian captivity, she became a symbol of bravery and sacrifice.

-Women in the Ukrainian military (Note: The Ukrainian military is divided into several separate organisations.
-The largest by far is the Armed Forces of Ukraine (ZSU), answering to the Ministry of Defence.
-Separately, the Security Service of Ukraine (SBU) is a military institution directly subordinate to the President of Ukraine.
-Other institutions include the National Police of Ukraine (NPU), which is a civilian service answering to the Ministry of Internal Affairs, but the police ranking hierarchy is similar to the military ranks of Ukraine.) have played active roles in the Revolution of Dignity, the war in Donbas, and the ongoing Russian invasion of Ukraine.
+Women have played active roles in the Revolution of Dignity, the war in Donbas, and the ongoing Russian invasion of Ukraine.

 Since 2014, women have reported discrimination and gender equality within the Armed Forces of Ukraine (ZSU), with projects to counteract this such as Invisible Battalion.

 Initially restricted to traditional female roles such as nurses and rear echelon radio operators, gradually, after the February 2022 invasion, the Ukraine government introduced rules that allowed women to drive trucks in combat zones, to serve in the infantry as drone operators, machine gunners, or snipers, to become tank commanders and in Ukraine’s special forces.
 Women have been deployed on combat operations in southeastern Ukraine for several months.